jjasoncool/jjasoncools-notebook/DB+SQL/mysql(MariaDB)/mysql 學習心得.md

             %w	Day of the week (0=Sunday..6=Saturday)
             %a	Abbreviated weekday name (Sun..Sat)
             %W	Weekday name (Sunday..Saturday)
+            %X 	Year for the week where Sunday is the first day of the week, numeric, four digits; used with %V
+            %x 	Year for the week, where Monday is the first day of the week, numeric, four digits; used with %v
+            %V 	Week (01..53), where Sunday is the first day of the week; WEEK() mode 2; used with %X
+            %v 	Week (01..53), where Monday is the first day of the week; WEEK() mode 3; used with %x

     -- 時間區間比較
         DATE_ADD(時間, INTERVAL 增減值 時間單位)